NickMcConnell/FAangband/docs/command.rst

     from some spells and a few items which change the shape of your character's body.

-  stores and home
+  home
-    Each of these will display the contents of the corresponding store or your player's home at the time your character last visited the town.
-If your character is currently in town, what is displayed here will be the current contents.
+    Displays the contents of your player's home at the time your character last visited the town.

   hall of fame
     Displays a list of current and past characters, sorted by how far they